 New Hampshire law will protect you from being hit, abused or threatened by your spouse, your ex-spouse, someone you live with or have lived with in the past or someone with whom you have had a romantic relationship.
 If you are not sure if you qualify to file for a protective order, you should ask the staff at the court.
 You can go to any superior, district or family court that is closest to you. ( Find Your Court) .
 You do not need an attorney to go to court.
 If it is late at night or on the weekend, you should call the police and they can help you get a temporary order by calling a judge.
 This emergency protection order is only good until the next business day.

-There are many agencies that can help you during this difficult time including The New Hampshire Coalition Against Domestic and Sexual Violence ; NH Legal Assistance ; The Commission on Status of Women ; Commission on the Status of Men .
+There are many agencies that can help you during this difficult time including The New Hampshire Coalition Against Domestic and Sexual Violence ; NH Legal Assistance ; New Hampshire Women's Foundation.
 You should contact them if you have questions about what to do next.
 They may be able to help you apply for a protection orders and they can even help with a place to live and how to make a safety plan.
 You may also be able to get legal help from the DOVE program.
 You should call 866-644-3574 for this information.